By Rick Steves

 Bruges is my other top pick for the best first bite of Belgium.
 It's one of Europe's medieval gems, a wonderfully preserved town which expertly nurtures its tourist industry, which brings it prosperity like it hasn't enjoyed since it helped lead northern Europe out of the middle ages, 500 years ago.
 But travelers with an extra few days and a taste for funky urbanity should carve out time for up-and-coming Antwerp and/or Ghent as well.

-Lately, with challenges to the EU and the 2016 terrorist attack in Brussels, Belgium has seen some dark moments.
-But with a thousand years of history behind it, the country seems determined to overcome any adversity and write a new chapter in its long and illustrious tale.
+Lately, with political fractures along its linguistic border, Belgium has seen some difficult moments.
+But with a thousand years of history behind it, the country seems determined to write a new chapter in its long and illustrious tale.